 This post is about particular specimens of Shansiella carbonaria.
 If you want to know more about the species, please read our research article Shansiella carbonaria.
 A comprehensive article about the origins of the genus with several plates and figures.

 The Paleozoic gastropod (snail) Shansiella carbonaria (Yin 1932) is a common find in the Pine Creek limestone locality I search in Armstrong County.
 Specimens are easy to come by, and each is unique and visually pleasing to examine.
 Norwood & Pratten described this medium-sized snail more than 160 years ago as Pleurotomaria carbonaria.

 Recently I added six new specimens to the fossil catalog.
-There were four medium-sized specimens, and two small.
+There were four medium-sized specimens and two small.
 Each was unmistakable as S. carbonaria.
 The species is easy to identify, with a raised cord ornamentation that runs parallel along the whorls.
-This ornamentation is visible over all of the visible shell material.
-There is supposed to be a small slit at the aperture, however, it’s typically broken off in recovered specimens.
+This ornamentation is visible over all the shell material.
+In addition, there is supposed to be a small slit at the aperture.
+However, it’s typically broken off in recovered specimens.

-Before I describe the new additions, lets take a look at the original description.
+Before I describe the new additions, let’s look at the original description.

 P. CARBONARIA, nob. — PI.
 IX. fig. 8.

 Shell of medium size.
 Length, 1 inch; breadth, 1 l-20th inch.
 Whorls five, rounded, covered with strongly raised, sharp, longitudinal ribs, the grooves or furrows between which are rounded, and much broader than the ribs themselves.
 The sinus consists merely of a broader groove, in which there are two or three raised ribs similar to those on the remainder of the shell, but much smaller.
 On the inferior half of each whorl, below the sinus, both the ribs and furrows are much smaller than those on the upper portion Mouth nearly semicircular; lip sharp.